 Data management involves developing strategies and processes to ensure that research data are well organized, formatted, described, and documented, during a project’s lifecycle to support the potential sharing and archiving of resultant data.
 General good practices and resources are highlighted in this guide and short video.

 This workshop provides an overview of Duke's Research Data Repository.
-The general functionalities of the platform and tips for submitting data will be discussed as well as how repositories can help researchers comply with funder and journal policies as well as meet growing standards around data stewardship and sharing, such as the FAIR Guiding Principles.
+The general functionalities of the platform and tips for submitting data are discussed as well as how repositories can help researchers comply with funder and journal policies as well as meet growing standards around data stewardship and sharing, such as the FAIR Guiding Principles.
 New features are also demonstrated including a new integration with the Globus platform to support transferring large-scale data.

 Humanists work with various media, content and materials (sources) as part of their research.
 These sources can be considered data.
 This workshop introduces data management practices for humanities researchers to consider and apply throughout the research lifecycle.
 Good data management practices pertaining to planning, organization, documentation, storage and backup, sharing, citation, and preservation will be presented through a humanities lens with discipline-based, concrete examples.